idlesauce/ps4-eboot-dlc-patcher/README.md

 1. Follow the instructions, if you see `Patching complete` you're good.
 1. Extract all files from the update pkg.
 1. Replace the eboot.bin from the extracted update pkg's Image0 folder with our patched one (rename to eboot.bin)
-1. During the patching process you were asked to input a list of content ids, the order of these are the order the new dlc folder should be like:
+1. During the patching process you were asked to input a list of content ids.
+In the extracted update's Image0 folder, create new folders named the content ids (these folders should be in the same folder where the eboot.bin is.), and copy in the contents of the respective dlc's Image0 folder.
     ```
-    GEDLC00000000001 -> dlc0/
+    GEDLC00000000001
-    TRAUMAPACK000000 -> dlc1/
+    TRAUMAPACK000000
-    GEPREDLC00000001 -> dlc2/
+    GEPREDLC00000001
     ```
-    Create these folders in the extracted update's Image0 folder, then extract the contents of each dlc's Image0 to their respective dlcx/ folder
 1. Repack update pkg and you're done

 ## Notes: